yurcapricorn/php_homeworks/hw5/public/readme.md

 to do:
 1. improve error templates
 2. include log_file path into config_file - done!
-3. make exception messages to be included into error templates
+3. make exception messages to be included into error templates - done!
 _______________________________________________________________________________________________________
 h/w_5